Find Affordable College Courses

 Request Information

-Out of the 6 schools in Virginia that were part of this year’s ranking, Old Dominion University landed the # 2 spot on the list.
-Located in the midsize city of Norfolk, Old Dominion is a public college with a fairly large student population.
+A rank of #2 on this year’s list means Old Dominion University is a great value for electrical engineering students.
+Located in the city of Norfolk, Old Dominion is a public college with a very large student population.

-The average tuition and fees for an in-state undergraduate at Old Dominion are $10,800 a year.
+In-state tuition fees for undergraduate students at Old Dominion are $10,800 per year.
 After completing their degree, EE graduates from Old Dominion carry an average student debtload of $25,000.

 Full Electrical Engineering at Old Dominion University Report